TRICARE Online received a significant update, with patients are now able to:

-Please note, some Military Treatment Facilities have started providing direct access to physical therapy for Active Duty members with acute musculoskeletal complaints.
+Please note, some military treatment facilities have started providing direct access to physical therapy for active duty personnel with acute musculoskeletal complaints.

 Other members based on local availability include:

-The purpose of the Behavioral Health Optimization Program (BHOP) is to work with patients and their Primary Care Manager’s (PCM) team to identify, assess, and manage medical and behavioral health conditions, and to link patients to needed resources.
+The purpose of the Behavioral Health Optimization Program is to work with patients and their primary care manager’s team to identify, assess, and manage medical and behavioral health conditions, and to link patients to needed resources.

 Almost every human condition has a behavioral component and some of the most frequently treated conditions include:

-Internal Behavioral Health Consultant (IBHC): IBHCs can be either a social worker or a psychologists.
-The IBHC works with the primary care managers in situations where good healthcare involves paying attention to physical health, habits, behaviors, emotions, and how they interact.
+Internal Behavioral Health Consultant: IBHCs can be either a social worker or a psychologists.
+The IBHC works with the primary care managers in situations where good health care involves paying attention to physical health, habits, behaviors, emotions, and how they interact.